UnicornTV/Flourish-Tutorial/3_BackendDataStorage.md

 In the first line, we've declared a class called Model.
-We use the @objc keyword to expose our swift class to our objective-c classes, in case we need to import that class as into an objective-c header file.
+We use the @objc keyword to expose our swift class to our objective-c classes, in case we need to import that class as an objective-c header file.
 Lines 8-12 create our properties for our model class.
 The delegate property will refer to the class that conforms to our newly-defined ModelDelegate protocol.
 User will be assigned to the user data from our Users record type in our database.
 You might have noticed we have